-Step 5: Finally, select Enabled to remove All apps button from Start menu or select Not configured to show All apps button in Windows 10 Start button.
+Step 5: Finally, select Enabled to remove All apps button from Start menu or select Not Configured to show All apps button in the Windows 10 Start button.
 Don’t forget to click the Apply button.

 Step 6: Sign out and sign in or reboot your PC once to see the change.
 You can also restart File Explorer by opening Task Manager, right-clicking on Windows Explorer (under Processes tab), and then clicking Restart option to see the change.

 Add or remove All apps button using Registry

 This method applies to all editions of Windows 10.